Lumi-supercomputer/LUMI-SoftwareStack/docs/files_used.md

 scripts are just wrapper scripts that call a Python routine to do the work.

+## The tools subdirectory

+This directory contains scripts that are useful to any user of EasyBuild of LUMI, e.g., to bump EasyConfig files to a new release of the Cray PE.

+  * [``upgrade-tc.py``](../tools/upgrade-tc.py): Bump the version of the Cray PE in an EasyConfig file, also adapting the name of the file.
+Note that the regular dependencies are not updated to a new version.

 ## Note: Files and directories referred to from outside the LUMI software structure

   * [``LMOD``](../LMOD) subdirectory itself as the value of the environment variable